MoreOrLessSoftware/moonlight-android/README.md

 The performance overlay toggle changes the main setting.

 The bitrate override supercedes the global, per-app and Quick Launch bitrate settings.
+Slide all the way to the left to disable the override.

 ![Quick toggle for performance overlay + bitrate override](https://storage.googleapis.com/moreorlesscorrect/moonlight-x/screenshots/overrides.png)